 In addition to the short-term mood boost, the impact exercise has on mental health has long-term benefits, including the ability to improve symptoms of depression, anxiety, and stress.

 Depression: Research now shows that exercise can help alleviate depression.
 One study found that running for 15 minutes or doing a moderately vigorous activity (like walking) for an hour a day is enough to reduce the risk of depression.
 Another study even showed that exercise was generally comparable to antidepressants for the treatment of patients with major depressive disorder.

 Anxiety: Researchers showed that when anxiety-prone volunteers took part in a two-week exercise program, they experienced significant improvements in anxiety compared to those who didn’t exercise.
 This is likely because exercise produces many of the same physical reactions as the fight-or-flight response, so by exercising regularly, they were helping to train the nervous system to better respond to those fight-or-flight sensations.

 Stress: During a stressful period, you may remember experiencing notable changes in your body, including tense muscles (particularly in your face, neck, and shoulders), headaches, elevated pulse, or the feeling of a tight or heavy chest.
 In addition to releasing endorphins (those natural painkillers), physical activity can help relax muscles in the body and improve alertness and concentration.
 So, while many things that cause us stress may be impossible to eliminate, you can start to manage your stress through regular exercise.

 Social determinants of health

-Our physical, mental and social health are influenced by a number of factors.
-This has been summarized in the CDC 2021 Social determinants of health (Figure 1), which describe the conditions in the environments we are born, live, learn, work, age and worship that affect our health and well-being.
+Our physical, mental, and social health are influenced by a number of factors.
+This has been summarized in the CDC 2021 Social Determinants of Health (Figure 1), which describes the conditions in the environments we are born, live, learn, work, age, and worship that affect our health and well-being.
 These can be broken down into 5 categories:

 a.
 Economic Stability